-A new Isles of Scilly helicopter service will provide direct flights to Tresco and St Mary's from a new Penzance Heliport.
+From spring 2020 a new Isles of Scilly helicopter will provide direct flights to Tresco and St Mary's from a new Penzance Heliport.

-If you're coming to Tresco before then, you can currently fly from Land's End, Newquay and Exeter or sail from Penzance with Isles of Scilly Travel.
-Find out more in our Travelling to Tresco section.
+If you are coming to Tresco in 2019, you can currently fly from Land's End, Newquay and Exeter or sail from Penzance with Isles of Scilly Travel.
+Find out more about Travelling to Tresco.

 Supported by The European Agricultural Fund for Rural Development: Europe investing in Rural Areas